-ANIMAL RIGHTS ORGANIZATIONS' INVASION OF RELIGION - BOMBARDING OUR SACRED INSTITUTIONS
+ANIMAL EXTREMIST ORGANIZATIONS' INVASION OF RELIGION - BOMBARDING OUR SACRED INSTITUTIONS

 Radical groups realize the power that the church holds because of the degree to which they impact people’s lives, but see the church as nothing more than a tool to complete their overarching goal: the end of all animal use by humans.
 They make false claims that the true believers of several different religions should be vegans, use a manipulated view of religious holidays like Lent to push their lifestyle onto others, and have even gone so far as to sue religious leaders to change traditional religious practices and rituals.

 At some point, people in America will realize that we don’t have to agree with others but we have to be culturally sensitive, at very least.
-It is insulting that these radical groups would sue these religious leaders just because they do not agree with their ceremonies, and taking them to court to change the practices of the church is just plain wrong if they do no harm to the people and do not inhumanely abuse the animals they use for ritualistic purposes.
+It is insulting that these radical groups would sue religious leaders just because they do not agree with their ceremonies.
+Lawsuits to change the practices of the church is just plain wrong if they do no harm to the people and do not inhumanely abuse the animals they use for ritualistic purposes.